wojons/scalr/README.md

 that developers provision is made compliant with the organization's policies, without requiring additional effort on the part of developers.

-Using Scalr, this is achieved through the enforcement of specific cloud configurations (e.g. VPC, with Governance), the definition of user-level restrictions (Role-Based Access Control), the execution of host-level compliance scripts (Global Orchestration), and integration with external
+Using Scalr, this is be achieved through the enforcement of specific cloud configurations (e.g. VPC, with Governance), the definition of user-level restrictions (Role-Based Access Control), the execution of host-level compliance scripts (Global Orchestration), and integration with external